syntaxsour/devops-knowledge-portfolio/docs/cls3/Timeline.md

 Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js, released as free and open-source software under the MIT License.
 Express.js was founded by TJ Holowaychuk.
 The first release, according to Express.js's GitHub repository, was on 22 May 2010.
 Version 0.12
 Initial release: 16 November 2010 ?

+In December 2010, the first documented description of QR code-based payments came from two patents filed by Shaun Cooley and Andrew Charles Payne, based on a prototype system developed for Norton Labs at Symantec called Norton Mobile Pay.

 QUIC is a general-purpose transport layer network protocol initially designed by Jim Roskind at Google, implemented, and deployed in 2012.
 Introduction: October 12, 2012